 For many borrowers, the biggest advantage to refinancing is the lower payment amount.
 If you extend the repayment term, you’ll be paying the new loan for a longer term, but you’ll also have lower monthly payments.

 Ideally, that means you might be less likely to struggle with your payments, and hopefully will establish a good payment history over time.
 That can raise your score significantly and will show commitment to paying your financial obligations, which lenders love to see when you apply for additional credit.

 Credit Tips for Student Loan Refinancing

-If you’re looking to refinance your student loans, make sure that you have a good understanding of your credit history and how a new loan will affect your score.
+If you’ve decided that refinancing your student loans makes sense, make sure that you have a good understanding of your credit history and how a new loan will affect your score.
 Be aware that it will take a few months to build a payment history on the new loan, and it will also take a few months for your score to recover from the small ding from the hard inquiry.

 Also, monitor your credit report closely before, during, and after any student loan refinance to ensure that all payments are being recorded accurately and that you’re getting credit for those payments.
 Also check to make sure that your lender change, if any, is also properly reflected on your credit report.